Culture and entertainment aren’t dead — they’re just in your browser window. Here’s a stay-home list from our experts!

 Master Classes: Many artists have taken to digital outlets to inspire and teach fans their tricks of the trade, and sometimes offer insight on their other passions, like cooking, painting, and more.
-Check these out for all that and more: TAUKing Tuesdays, Mike Messer, Arkells, and Live Lesson Masters.
+Google these names for all that and more: TAUK Tuesdays, Mike Messer, Arkells, and Live Lesson Masters.

 Classic Concerts: So many to choose from.
-Try Bruce Springsteen in 2009 London Calling Live at Hyde Park, one of the last official recordings to feature the big man Clarence Clemons on sax; Relix Live, in which the unofficial home of the jam community features daily past concert streams; and Insomniac Rewind’s Electric Daisy Carnival Las Vegas, letting you relive the festival’s most iconic performances under the electric sky.
+Try Bruce Springsteen’s 2009 London Calling: Live at Hyde Park, one of the last official recordings to feature the big man Clarence Clemons on sax; Relix Live, in which the unofficial home of the jam community features daily past concert streams; and Insomniac Rewind’s Electric Daisy Carnival Las Vegas, letting you relive the festival’s most iconic performances under the electric sky.

 Station Casinos At Home Sessions: Station Casinos jumped into the “living room concert” trend by inviting its casino lounge performers to rock the company’s Facebook page.
 Good things came of it, such as Ray Allaire of Phoenix and the Windjammers using his “unexpected free time” to write a charming song called “No Circus Left in Town.”

-Quarantine Cabaret: Burlesque performers got their ostrich feathers clipped too.
-With her bookings canceled, L.A.-based burlesque performer Michelle L’amour (pictured right) quickly turned living-room burlesque into an online variety show, featuring separately filmed contributions from the likes of Las Vegas magician Murray SawChuck and physical comedian Jimmy Slonina. (michellelamour.com)
+Quarantine Cabaret: Burlesque performers got their ostrich feathers clipped, too.
+With her bookings canceled, L.A.-based burlesque performer Michelle L’amour turned living-room burlesque into an online variety show, featuring separately filmed contributions from the likes of Las Vegas magician Murray SawChuck and physical comedian Jimmy Slonina. (michellelamour.com)

 Majestic Repertory Theatre: When the shutdown suspended the live production The Garden Party, one character from the ’60s spoof, the Rev. Eugene Dolor (Mike Vargovich), made the jump to Instagram with an online show Dial S for Salvation.
-Majestic Artistic Director Troy Heard says the first installment drew 200 individual views, as far away as Atlanta and Chicago.
+Majestic artistic director Troy Heard says the first installment drew 200 individual views, as far away as Atlanta and Chicago. (majesticrepertory.com)